chenyun122/CYDemos/README.md

-# CYKit
+# CYDemos
-Useful Swift codes backup
+Useful codes backups and demonstrations.
+It’s growing.

 ## UIView+ColorOfPoint
 Get color of a point in a UIView, `usage`: